-Employer Responsibilities under the Pasadena Minimum Wage Ordinance
+Employer Responsibilities under the Pasadena, CA Minimum Wage Ordinance

 - It is unlawful to discriminate in any manner or take adverse action against any person in retaliation for exercising rights protected under Ordinance.